thota-code/eatwitharuna-dev/_notes.md

     FIX !!!! mehendi for FeatRec.
 Maybe put it in flexbox of details + next, and use that to always be aligned.
 Position ABSOLUTE BADDDD dotted line under featrec
     USE SECOND RECIPES IMAGE IN SINGLEREC
+    add category as prop to RecipesGrid, for bottom of singlerecipe (category +)